marceloandrioni/conda_env/README.md

 **_NOTE:_** [mamba](https://github.com/mamba-org/mamba) is a reimplementation of the conda package manager in C++, so it is much faster when solving dependencies.
 It is worth installing it in the base env and just replacing the `conda` with `mamba` command when creating a new env (`mamba create -n <env_name> ...`) or installing a new package (`mamba install <pkg>`).
 I could not find a single reason to not use `mamba` instead of `conda` when creating a `env` or installing a package.
 But in case of a problem with any of the commands below, `conda` can be used instead.

-I don't know the reason but `conda install mamba` only installs olders versions om `mamba`.
+I don't know the reason but `conda install mamba` only installs olders versions on `mamba`.
 But a newer vesion can be installed with the older `mamba` itself:

 ```
 conda install mamba